What is your teacher/child ratio at Kidslink?

 What is the age cut-off?

-Kidslink is for ages 3-5.
-They must be 3 by August 31st for our three-year-old class.
-Our threes are divided by birth date (younger, middle, and older 3’s) if you are enrolling in T-TH A.M..
+Kidslink has expended age requirements and have re-licensed to accept “Almost 3’s”.
+If your child will be three before December 31 and is toilet trained then they can attend preschool on T-TH AM.
+Our threes are divided by birth date (younger & Almost 3’s, middle, and older 3’s) if you are enrolling in T-TH AM..
 It may vary from year to year as to the dividing date because of the age range of our enrolling children.
 For example: a child with a January birth date might be in our middle 3’s class for next year.
 The following year your neighbor’s child with a January birth date might end up in the older 3’s due to younger children enrolling as a whole in our 3-year-old program.
-If you are enrolling in T-TH P.M. or MWFP.M. we have a more varied age range and we do not divide our 3-year-old afternoon classes by birth date.
-For our 4-year-old program we use the same criteria for age cut-off: August 31st.
+If you are enrolling in MWF AM 3’s we do not divide our 3-year-old class by birth date and all 3-year-olds must turn 3 by August 31.
+For our 4-year-old program we use the same criteria for age cut-off: August 31..
 We use this date because this is the state of Kansas regulations for a child to start kindergarten (5 on or before Aug.
-31st).
+31).

 What does it mean to be “state licensed”?

 We follow the state of Kansas licensing regulations and requirements.
-Kidslink is inspected annually by the state to ensure that we are complying with their standards.
-All forms from our enrollment packet must be on file for each child enrolled at Kidslink.
-Also, physical and immunization record is required!
+Kidslink has a surprise inspection annually by KDHE (Kansas Dept. of Health & Environment) to ensure that we are complying with their standards.
+All forms from our enrollment packet must be fully completed and on file for each child enrolled at Kidslink.
+Also, a health assessment (physical) and immunization record is required!

 I’m new to the community but I really don’t know much about Kidslink.
 What should I do?